Eternity's Child: Development

-The Wii version, while it hasn't been officially cancelled, is considered vaporware, as no further news have been released as of today.

 Reception

-Gametunnel gave Eternity's Child a score of 6.3/10.
-Russ Carroll said "it certainly isn't the disaster it is made out to be", but "it feels like it is brushing up against greatness".

 Eternity's Child was panned by gaming site Destructoid for "flawed design", "horrible animation" and "broken controls".
 In reviewing the game, which he gave a 1/10, Anthony Burch went so far as to say that it was "the worst game I've played in several years."
 Bernard responded to the review, calling it "highly unprofessional", and defended the title by stating that Destructoid did not play the patched version.
 Bernard has drawn further criticism after he decided to remove the Destructoid robot from the game in response to the review.

 The game was also panned by Mike Fahey of Kotaku for its "story, or lack thereof", two-character mechanic, poor AI, and somewhat chaotic level design.
 However, he also noted that its visual style and music are appealing, and that the included level editor was also an extra bonus, and stated that the game "does have a lot to offer for $5".
 He concluded that the game is "still very much a work in progress".

-The game received a 3/5 by de-frag.com.
-They mention that "Eternity's Child shows a lot of promise, but numerous small mistakes and some frustrating level design spoils what is otherwise an enjoyable game."
-The game was reviewed with the 1.02 patch and they mention that Eternity's Child is a difficult game to judge.
-But overall "If you enjoy 2D platformers and are willing to tolerate some extremely difficult levels and slightly loose controls, it's worth picking up."

 Eternity's Child's soundtrack was nominated on the GANG Awards for "Best Audio Other".

-Sequel

-A sequel titled Eternity's Child 2: Retro Child was announced in 2008.

-It plans to be a 16-bit remake of an old canceled GBA game.
-No further news has been released as of today.

-Eternity's Child: The Lost Chapter

-A cancelled mobile version of Eternity's Child, Eternity's Child: The Lost Chapter, was released for free.
-The game contains five stages and three difficulty levels.
-It is no longer available for download as of today.